-13.9.1 It is recognised that the University Employer and the NHS Employer (and grant awarding body funding the research and/or employing the clinical academic researcher) will have rules about intellectual property.
-The rules that will apply to a particular piece of research will require a written agreement between all interested parties and must be made explicit to the clinical academic consultant before the particular piece of research commences.
-Work undertaken outwith the integrated job plan and which is not related directly to activities undertaken within the job plan will not be subject to the rules about intellectual property of the University or NHS employer, or research council/charity where relevant, (referred to below as the stakeholders).
+It is recognised that the University Employer and the NHS Employer (or grant awarding body funding the research and/or employing the senior academic GP engaged in research) will have rules about intellectual property.
+The rules that will apply to a particular piece of research will require a written agreement between all interested parties and must be made explicit to the senior academic GP before the particular piece of research commences.
+Work undertaken outwith the integrated job plan, and which is not related directly to activities undertaken within the job plan, will not be subject to the rules about intellectual property of the University or NHS Employer, or research council/charity where relevant (referred to below as the stakeholders).
 Work of this nature may nevertheless raise issues of sharing intellectual property if carried out with the stakeholders' equipment or within the stakeholders' time and in these circumstances should be agreed with the interested parties at the start of the work.